HomeNewsBotswana's Lesedi Power Project update

 About Tlou Energy

-Tlou Energy is focused on delivering Power solutions to Botswana and southern Africa to alleviate some of the chronic power shortage in the region.
-Tlou is currently developing projects using gas and plans to combine this with solar power to provide a cleaner base load power source.
+Tlou Energy is focused on delivering Power solutions to Botswana and southern Africa to alleviate some of the chronic power shortages in the region.
+Tlou is currently developing projects using gas and plans to combine this with solar power to provide a cleaner baseload power source.

-Botswana has a significant energy shortage and generally relies on imported power and diesel generation to fulfil its power requirements.
-Tlou’s Lesedi Power Project provides investors with access to a compelling opportunity to displace expensive, carbon intensive diesel and imported coal-fired electricity with a cleaner and more environmentally friendly alternative.
+Botswana has a significant energy shortage and generally relies on imported power and diesel generation to fulfill its power requirements.
+Tlou’s Lesedi Power Project provides investors with access to a compelling opportunity to displace expensive, carbon-intensive diesel and imported coal-fired electricity with a cleaner and more environmentally friendly alternative.

 Reported October 2020

-Tlou Energy seeks funds to develop Lesedi power project in Botswana
+Tlou Energy seeks funds to develop the Lesedi power project in Botswana

 Tlou Energy Limited, an exploration-stage company engaged in the exploration and evaluation of assets in Botswana and the southern Africa region at large to identify and develop Coalbed Methane (CBM) resources has announced that it is currently seeking funding for the development of the Lesedi power project.